matthewbaggett/matthewbaggett.github.io/index.md

 * Deploy bare-metal infrastructure at a fraction of the cost of cloud providers with the same level of redundancy and availability.
 * Multi-provider cloud infrastructure built for availability and redundency within cost constraints.

-## August 2021 - March 2023: Devops & Infrastructure at SuperScript.
+## August 2021 - March 2023: Devops & Infrastructure at SuperScript BV.
 * Planning infrastructure & implementation of migration away from Heroku and AWS to self-managed private cloud
 * Implement wide-spanning deployment automation and quality control.
 * QA environments transferred from home-made node-driven CI/CD pipeline to Github Actions and Terraform with QA environments spun up on-demand by commits pushed to branches.
 * Refactoring of existing home-grown node-driven CI/CD pipeline.
 * Deployment of dozens of varied AWS assets to support the needs of the business.
-* Architecting scalable POC for other departments to support the running of a hetrogenous ecosystem of containers in various languages and platforms.
+* Architecting scalable POC for other departments to support the running of a heterogeneous ecosystem of containers in various languages and platforms.
 * Primary port of call for business-focused persons to consult regarding cloud services.

 ## Dec 2021 - March 2022: Consultancy for Vice Media
 * Support existing platform application and picked up where the previous developer left off.
-* Dockerise local development.
+* Dockerize local development.
 * Improve production container quality.
 * Ticket bustin' for their Laravel+Vue app.

 ## January 2021 - August 2021: Backend Developer at ADPI B.V
 * Started to introduce Terraform & porting application to docker running on AWS services.
 * Feature development ontop of existing legacy product.
-* Refactored large portions of their extant Laravel application, chiefly around a highly customised mail process.
+* Refactored large portions of their extant Laravel application, chiefly around a highly customized mail process.
 * Introduction of Unit Testing to product.
 * Introduction of CI/CD pipeline using Github Actions.
 * Brought in basic disaster recovery.

 ## September 2019 - January 2021: Senior PHP Developer at Kiesproduct B.V.
 * Buildout of highly scalable data ingest pipeline to digest data from thousands of feeds in diverse formats.
-* Buildout of new platform, greenfield build on PHP7.4, Slim Router, Elastic Search, RDS Serverless, parallelised process workers.
+* Buildout of new platform, greenfield build on PHP7.4, Slim Router, Elastic Search, RDS Serverless, parallelized process workers.
 * Buildout of brand new multi-cloud architecture, using best-practice infrastructure-as-code tools, highly available, highly scalable clusters of small worker machines to achieve multi-region failure-tolerance.
 * Transitioned company to using better (aiming for best) practices, including migration to Git, automated build pipelines, security and access controls, code quality review (automated, and manual).